amida-tech/jsonapter/README.md

 <a name="dataTransform" />
 #### `dataTransform` rule

 This rule transforms `input` so that existing templates can be reused.
-It can be a string, or a jsonapter template as well as a function.
+It can be a string, or an `object` (another jsonapter template) as well as a `function`.
 ```js
 var nameTemplate = {
     content: {